About the Act

 The Burial and Cremation Act 1964 requires that a medical practitioner or nurse practitioner must first certify the cause of death before a body can be buried or cremated.
 If a health practitioner is unable to certify the cause of death then a coroner must authorise the burial or cremation.

 Medical certificates and coroners’ reports are the main source of cause of death information from which underlying cause-of-death statistics are collated.
 These statistics are recognised as an important objective measure of the health status of the population, forming health policy, monitoring the effectiveness of cancer screening, immunisations and other health programmes and for comparing New Zealand cause of death statistics with those from other countries.

-Births, Deaths, and Marriages (goes to another website)Births, Deaths and Marriages (BDM) registers and maintains New Zealand birth, death, marriage, civil union and name change information, and issues certificates and printouts.
+Births, Deaths and Marriages (BDM) registers and maintains New Zealand birth, death, marriage, civil union and name change information, and issues certificates and printouts.